 Leaps in technology have made photographing space -- or astroimaging -- a much more accessible hobby.
 While it's possible to take pictures on film, the advent of digital photography has made astrophotography downright simple.
 Orion even offers a $60 photo adapter for an iPhone.
 Simply mount the phone to the eyepiece, find the magnified image on the screen and click for a pic.
 You can also buy a fairly inexpensive adapter to attach any digital camera (starting at about $30) or a special eyepiece that can capture images on your computer (starting at $60).

 It doesn't stop there.
 For about a hundred dollars, you can buy a bundle of equipment (including USB cable, video eyepiece and software) that allows you to view your telescope's images on your television, laptop or stream online.

-And if that isn't enough for you, train your lens on the next page to learn lots more information about how to buy telescopes.
+And if that isn't enough for you, train your lens below to learn lots more information about how to buy telescopes.